 A Welcome from GTU President Daniel Lehmann

-As the new president of the Graduate Theological Union, it is my pleasure to welcome you to our website, a virtual portal into the unique elements that make GTU such a compelling and consequential hub of interreligious education.
+As president of the Graduate Theological Union, it is my pleasure to welcome you to our website, a virtual portal into the unique elements that make the GTU such a compelling and consequential hub of interreligious education.
 We invite you to explore the robust resources of our academic centers, member schools, and affiliates, our world-class library, and the network of people and organizations that comprise the GTU, so you can take full advantage of our extraordinary opportunities for learning, dialogue, and community-building.

 The GTU serves as a generative intersection of the world’s great religious traditions and is uniquely positioned to educate a new generation of scholars, leaders, and activists capable of applying rigorous and sophisticated interreligious learning to the challenges of our increasingly polarized and factionalized world.
-Through our MA and PhD programs, course offerings, conferences, publications, and public events, the GTU provides multiple pathways to develop deeper understandings of the religious thought, history, art and spiritual practice of the world’s great religions and their engagement with one another.
+Through our MA and PhD programs, course offerings, conferences, publications, and public events, the GTU provides multiple pathways to develop deeper understandings of the religious thought, history, art, and spiritual practice of the world’s great religions and their engagement with one another.